nhyeonu/centinote/README.md

-# Centinote - Your own self-hosted diary service
+# Centinote - Your own self-hosted diary
 Centinote is a simple daily diary application that runs on your own server.

 ## Technologies